dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 2.md

 The method can apply to multi-contact in hand manipulation with capability to exert desired wrench to an object.

 #### Assumptions and limitations (1-2 sentences)
-The method assumes the center of the mass of an object and desired wrench are known.
+The method assumes the center of the mass of an object and desired wrench are known